Frank Deig: Coaching career

 In 1937, Deig became a coach and physical education faculty at Saint Thomas Academy.
-He served as head basketball coach until 1940 and as head football coach through 1945.
+Through October 1937, he had won 24 straight games as a coach, including his time at St. Augustine.
+He served as head basketball coach at Saint Thomas until 1940 and as head football coach through 1945.
 His football team compiled a record of 52–11–7, winning six conference championships.

-In 1940, Deig was appointed the athletic director and head basketball coach at the University of St. Thomas, replacing Nic Musty.
+In 1940, Deig was appointed the athletic director and head basketball coach at the University of St. Thomas, replacing Nic Musty, whose resignation went into effect at the start of 1941.
 By the start of 1946, his record as head basketball coach was 71–28.
 In January 1946, he was named head football coach as well.
 The 1946 St. Thomas football team went 4–3, placing second in the Minnesota Intercollegiate Athletic Conference (MIAC).
 In just his second year with the football team, Deig led them to the conference championship.
 He led them to the championship again in 1948 and for a third consecutive year in 1949, also helping them achieve a Cigar Bowl berth in 1949.
 The Cigar Bowl invitation was the first bowl invite ever for a team in the MIAC.
-In 1956, he led St. Thomas to a fourth MIAC championship with an undefeated 7–0 record.
-He resigned in April 1958.
+In 1956, he led St. Thomas to a fourth MIAC championship with an undefeated 8–0 record.
+He resigned in 1958.

-Death
+Deig received a Bachelor of Arts from St. Thomas in 1941.
+By the end of his coaching career, he held the school wins record and was the only coach in team history to have won four MIAC championships.
+His undefeated 1956 season earned him National Catholic Small College Coach of the Year honors.
+Deig was inducted into the University of St. Thomas Athletics Hall of Fame in 1983.

+Later life and death

-Two years after his retirement, Deig died at the age of 51 from a heart attack.
+After his coaching career, Deig worked for a St. Paul investment firm as a salesman.
+Two years after his retirement, Deig died at the age of 50 from a heart attack.